 I love this picture.
 But not for the reasons you might expect.
 This photo is from 2016 and someone took it after a heartbreaking loss.
 We were ahead most of the game and lost in the last seconds.
 Regardless of the outcome, the crowd was thrilled with the progress that young team made from previous seasons.
 We stood on that field optimistic about the season ahead.
 As optimistic as we felt after this game, the season ended up being one that broke our hearts in many ways.

 Athletic seasons are practically impossible to predict.
-This particular season included season ending injuries, deaths of family members, and common challenges young team encounter.
+This particular season included season-ending injuries, deaths of family members, and common challenges young teams encounter.
 It is an interesting faith practice to have the majority of your family’s income determined by 18-22-year-old mens’ ability and willingness to prepare for a football game.
 Coaches can prepare their players, call all the right plays and still lose their job due to lack of accurate or excellent execution on the field each week.

 I Love This Picture Because it’s Us